CapTheFlag/vagrant-dev/README.md

             "hgraca/vagrant-dev": "dev-master"
         },

     - Put the vendor/vagrant-dev/vagrantfile.dist in the project root and rename it to vagrantfile.
         Open the file and change the variables project.XXX, but please note that there is no support (yet) for an OS other than Ubuntu You should also edit the last inline provisioning command so that it corresponds to the project build process
-    - Create a folder, in the project root, named 'provisioning' where you will put a settings file cp vendor/vagrant-dev/settings.dist.sh to provisioning/settings.sh and the DB dumps you want to recover into the DB server, under a folder called: provisioning/db/db_name.sql
+    - Create a folder, in the project root, named 'provisioning' where you will put a settings file: cp vendor/vagrant-dev/settings.dist.sh to provisioning/settings.sh and the DB dumps you want to recover into the DB server, under a folder called: provisioning/db/db_name.sql